Friday, January 30, 2009

 All of the prunings, trimmings and storm litter are cut up and shredded to be recycled in the yard.
 Running that machine is Tom's job.
 Making the piles is mine.
 Together we have worked through a mountain of material already.

-The shredded mulch makes a great dressing on the pathways to keep down weeds and make for easier, cleaner walking.
 We do a lot of native, natural gardening, but there is a difference between nature and natural gardening.
 Nature takes care of itself.
 Gardening needs tending.

 But wait.
 Cleaning up messes and damage.
 Cutting out deadwood and decay.
 Opening up areas to more light.
 Shaping up in hope of more blooming.
 Moving or eliminating that which is unruly or not contributing or over reaching its bounds.
 Recycling waste to provide better footing and discourage undesirable growth.